maxt95/FactoryDefense/docs/prd/building_specifications.md

 **Output priority:** Items are pulled from outputs in FIFO order.
 When multiple output ports have connected conveyors, each port serves independently from the shared pool.

-**Ammo pool contribution:** Ammo stored here contributes to the logical ammo pool.
+**Ammo routing:** Ammo stored here can be routed via conveyors to wall segments for injection into wall network ammo pools.

 **4 ports (2 in, 2 out):** Allows storage to serve as a junction — accept items from multiple sources, distribute to multiple destinations.
 Critical for mid-game logistics.